 If you think defining your image breakpoints above seems easy, we'll now examine implementing quality/compression and image transformations to accelerate your development workflow even further.

 For Image quality, the Quality Level option allows you to define a specific compression value between 1-100.
 This allows you to define a base compression value to be applied for all of your image renditions.
 Now, as we've discussed in the past, this approach really leaves a lot of performance on the table.
 With the need to now manage multiple image formats with Responsive Images, a JPEG set to a 70 compression really isn't the same as a WebP, or JPEG2000, or JPEG XR set to 70.
-To help reduce all the complexity, Image Manager, has a 'Perceptual Quality' feature.
+To help reduce all the complexity, Image & Video Manager, has a 'Perceptual Quality' feature.
 This clever algorithm uses a structural similarity index to compare the quality of two images.
 By focusing on several image attributes such as, brightness, contrast, and structure, the algorithm can apply the precise amount of compression for performance while still maintaining overall image quality.

 The Transformations Menu allows you to focus on managing your image manipulations rather than worrying about squeezing another image rendition into your workflow.